openplanttools/imodeljs-apps/README.md

 14.	*To view other projects/models, repeat steps 6, 7, 8, 9, 11, 12, and 13.*
 	NOTE: Step 10 does not need to be repeated.

-## Current TODOi
-1. Manually pick which project to view -Nick In Progress, dependant on 5
-2. Display only relevant documents in tree. -Zach
-3. Automatically update on changes.
-4. Formatting/updating viewer relative to model that is chosen.
-5. Convert backend to be entirely electron/desktop based. - nick **Done**
-6. Be able to edit properties in the viewer.
 ## Git instructions

 ### To Clone: